-There are also many healthcare benefits associated with spices; they have been used in many traditional medicine systems, most notably in the Indian traditional medicine system (known as Ayurveda).
+There are also many healthcare benefits associated with spices.
+They have been used in many traditional medicine systems, most notably in the Indian traditional medicine system (known as Ayurveda).
 However the scientific community has only recently recognised the medicinal benefits of spices.
-As a result of the accumulated knowledge on the chemistry of particular active ingredients and their testing in animal studies, scientists have isolated the individual medicinal properties of many herbs & spices.
-Some health benefits include antidiabetic antioxidant, anti-inflammatory.
-The infographic below shows the medicinal properties of five commonly used herbs & spices.
+As a result of the accumulated knowledge on the chemistry of particular active ingredients and their testing in animal studies, scientists have isolated the individual medicinal properties of many herbs and spices.
+Some health benefits include antidiabetic antioxidant, anti-inflammatory characteristics.
+The infographic below shows the medicinal properties of five commonly used herbs & spices:

 Spices are becoming more visible in human health management in the form of health foods.
 Many spices have health benefits as they are capable of providing nutraceutical benefits for the prevention of many ailments.
 For instance, they can be beneficial for lifestyle diseases that are plaguing affluent society around the world.

 Spices have played a very colourful role in human history.
 It is now difficult for us to appreciate the vast influence that spices had on people and nations during the checkered history of humankind.
 Wars were fought, kingdoms were built and demolished, cities grew, flourished and declined, and the destiny of humankind was influenced so much, all for the sake of spices.

 The saga of spices goes on and on.
 Demand has never been higher.